The most underrated skill in difficult conversations

 Where direction gets set — not in the calm, but in the pressure.

 The sharpest leaders know that every defining conversation, every decision that divides the room, every high-stakes negotiation is not a detour — it's the work.
 Navigating deliberately, not reactively.
-Conflict Management Space works with people who bring the same precision to hard moments that they bring to everything else.
+I work with people who bring the same precision to hard moments that they bring to everything else.

 The Assessment